Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 * `config.includeReferrer`
 * `config.includeUtm`

-Moving forward, the web attribution is controlled by a single configuration `config.attribution.disabled` which by default is set to `false` and captures all campaign parameters.
+In `@amplitude/analytics-browser`, the web attribution is controlled by a single configuration `config.attribution.disabled` which by default is set to `false` and captures all campaign parameters.
 This configuration collects the same campaign parameters supported in `amplitude-js`.

 #### Flush or `onExitPage`

 There are certain scenarios that warrant sending events immediately, like when a user navigates away from a page.
 This is a common scenario when tracking button clicks that directs the user to another page while sending event payload in batches.

-In `amplitude-js` this is done by using `onExitPage()` callback.
+In `amplitude-js` do this by using `onExitPage()` callback.

 === "amplitude-js"